Hospice: Hospice movement

 In Western society, the concept of hospice began evolving in Europe in the 11th century.
 In Roman Catholic tradition, hospices were places of hospitality for the sick, wounded, or dying, as well as for travelers and pilgrims.
 The modern hospice concept includes palliative care for the incurably ill in institutions as hospitals and nursing homes, along with at-home care.
 The first modern hospice care was created by Dame Cicely Saunders in 1967.
 Saunders was a British registered nurse whose chronic health problems forced her to pursue a career in medical social work.
 The relationship she developed with a dying Polish refugee helped solidify her ideas that terminally ill patients needed compassionate care to help address their fears and concerns as well as palliative comfort for physical symptoms.
 After the refugee's death, Saunders began volunteering at St Luke's Home for the Dying Poor, where a physician told her that she could best influence the treatment of the terminally ill as a physician.
 Saunders entered medical school while continuing her volunteer work at St. Joseph's.
 When she completed her degree in 1957, she took a position there.

 Saunders emphasized focusing on the patient rather than the disease and introduced the notion of 'total pain', which included psychological and spiritual as well as physical discomfort.
 She experimented with opioids for controlling physical pain.
 She also considered the needs of the patient's family.
 She developed many foundational principles of modern hospice care at St Joseph's.
-Over the years these centers became more common and from the 1970s this is where they placed people to live out their final days.